 So instead, in this week of melons, I’m left with this.

 It’s a warming and novel twist of the complimentary flavours of melon and prosciutto- but leaves the cured meat to the sidelines (if you’re feeling shy about eating those sorts of things).
-The melon gets a dance through a fire of a barbecue, or a quick twist on a griddle pan.
-This side step adds char and interest- and also some life to the slices if you’re facing a lack lustre specimen.
+The fruit gets a dance through a fire of a barbecue, or a quick twist on a griddle pan.
+This side step adds char and interest- and also some life to the slices if you’re facing a lack lustre melon.

 There’s basil and toasted pine nuts, balsamic, salt and pepper and some toasted breadcrumbs for crunch.
 But most important of all, is a milky orb of burrata.
 These balls of buffalo mozzarella have a placid centre that will seep and weep once the sphere is plundered, providing soft threads of cheese and a DIY dressing when muddled with balsamic.
-They will also exactly resemble the side of a pristine white flat pack change table that has been punctured by excessive force.
-Except in this instance, a broken centre will bring nothing but delight.
+(They will also exactly resemble the side of a pristine white flat pack change table that has been punctured by excessive force.
+Except in this instance, a broken centre will bring nothing but delight).

 Let nobody ever tell you that this growing-a-human thing wasn’t glamorous.
 I’m living the dream I tell you.
 Long may it reign.